 I may seem trivial, but having a towel with you that's light, can absorb lots of water and dries quickly is pretty important, especially for folks like us, who love to take showers in the backcountry.
 Many ultralighters don't carry a towel and use their bandana.
-We have bandanas, but their absorbency is not very good and I need something a bit better, as I'm so hairy, I don't wear a sweater to the pool, I wear a fur coat.
+We have bandanas, but their absorbency is not very good.
+I need something better, as I'm so hairy, I don't wear a sweater to the pool, I wear a fur coat.

-There are quite a few different brands of ultralight towels, but one stood out pretty quickly: PackTowl.
+There are quite a few different brands of ultralight towels, but when researching them, one stood out pretty quickly: PackTowl.

 They have dozens of different versions, from huge, thick beach towels all the way down to their smallest offering, the Nano, measuring 19"x19" and weighing .8 ounces (my measurement).
 As per the description on their website it's for "drying hands and face".
 Well, we intended to use it as full-body towel and bought two.

-The specs say it can soak up twice its weight in water, and it's true, according to my scale, the towel weighs about 120% more really wet when than dry.
+The specs say it can soak up twice its weight in water, and it's true, according to my scale, the towel weighs about 120% more when really wet.

 We both tried them at home after regular showers.
 Em found that she can dry herself completely with one.
 I found that to get completely dry, I soak one, wring it out, dry myself some more, but my skin still stays moist a bit, so ideally, I'd need another.
 In many cases, especially where the weather is nice, not being completely dry is not a big deal.
 For times where it does make a difference, we figured out a routine: Em showers first, uses one towel, then I wring that out, get most of the water off myself with it, then use the second, still dry towel to finish.
 Works like a charm.

 Also, it dries very quickly.
 Under ideal circumstances - tried to a tree branch in full sun in warm, breezy weather - it's bone dry in half an hour.
 Of course, don't expect that on a cloudy, damp, cold day.